-An external resistor, RQ, must be connected between the ZQ pin on the SRAM and V{SS} to allow the SRAM to adjust its output driver impedance.
-The value of RQ must be 5x the value of the intended line impedance driven by the SRAM.
-The allowable range of RQ to guarantee impedance matching with a tolerance of $\pm 15\%$ is between 175Ω and 350Ω , with V{DDQ} = 1.5V.
-The output impedance is adjusted every 1024 cycles during power up to account for drifts in supply voltage and temperature.
+Connect an external resistor, RQ, between the ZQ pin on the SRAM and V{SS} to enable the SRAM to adjust its output driver impedance.
+The value of RQ is five times the value of the intended line impedance driven by the SRAM.
+The allowable range of RQ to guarantee impedance matching with a tolerance of ± 15 percent is between 175Ω and 350Ω , with V{DDQ} = 1.5V.
+The output impedance is adjusted every 1024 cycles at power up to account for drifts in supply voltage and temperature.